 A variation of push-pull gossip is used to reduce the amount of gossip information sent around the cluster.
 In push-pull gossip a digest is sent representing current versions but not actual values; the recipient of the gossip can then send back any values for which it has newer versions and also request values for which it has outdated versions.
 Akka uses a single shared state with a vector clock for versioning, so the variant of push-pull gossip used in Akka makes use of this version to only push the actual state as needed.

 Periodically, the default is every 1 second, each node chooses another random node to initiate a round of gossip with.
 If less than ½ of the nodes resides in the seen set (have seen the new state) then the cluster gossips 3 times instead of once every second.
 This adjusted gossip interval is a way to speed up the convergence process in the early dissemination phase after a state change.

-The choice of node to gossip with is random but it is biased to towards nodes that might not have seen the current state version.
-During each round of gossip exchange when no convergence it uses a probability of 0.8 (configurable) to gossip to a node not part of the seen set, i.e. that probably has an older version of the state.
-Otherwise gossip to any random live node.
+The choice of node to gossip with is random but biased towards nodes that might not have seen the current state version.
+During each round of gossip exchange, when convergence is not yet reached, a node uses a very high probability (which is configurable) to gossip with another node which is not part of the seen set, i.e. which is likely to have an older version of the state.
+Otherwise it gossips with any random live node.

 This biased selection is a way to speed up the convergence process in the late dissemination phase after a state change.